ome/ngff/rfc/x/index.md

 described in RFC-0.
 However, it is intended that the discussions during this period are intended to improve the RFC and is not intended to evaluate its overall value.
-As described in the next section "RFC", the deeper and more critical discussions should happen as complete and well-considered out reviews and responses that will help future readers understand the decision-making process.
+As described in the next section "RFC", the deeper and more critical discussions should happen as complete and well-considered reviews and responses that will help future readers understand the decision-making process.
 To this end, **Editors** MAY state on GitHub that a question or comment is "more appropriate for an official comment".
 This is not intended to